-This circuit board contains the microprocessor which controls all functions of the phonograph.
-Evaluation is performed with the phonographs keyboard and display or with data transfer via the serial interface connector located on this circuit board.
+This CB contains the microprocessor which controls all functions of the phonograph.
+Evaluation is performed with the phonographs keyboard and display or with data transfer via the serial interface connector located on this CB.

 Figure 9: Structure of the Control Unit